aleksandracodes/CI_PP5_Snapfood/README.md

 - `<PopularProfiles />` - reusable component showing first three most followed profiles in the app.
 The component displays user avatar, name and follow/unfollow button.
 These buttons are hidden on medium screen size devices.
 The component is used across the app together with the `<LikeFeedAddPost />` component and post categories badges on relevant pages.

+## Back-End API

+### Django REST Framework

+The API for this Front-End application was built with the Django REST Framework.
+The repository with a README file for the DRF Back-End can be found [here](https://github.com/aleksandracodes/snapfood-drf-api).

 ## Credits